Teachers’ beliefs in ELT

 Moreover, what if half the class seems to be already familiar with the “grammar item of the day”?

-The biggest influence that CELTA had on me was an almost manic obsession with timing and organising the sequence of activities.
-Thus, one of my first beliefs as a teacher was born during the CELTA:
+The biggest influence that the CELTA had on me was an almost manic obsession with organising the sequence of activities and predicting to the exact minute how long they’d take.
+Thus, one of my first beliefs as a teacher arose during the CELTA:

 “If I am well-prepared and plan activities to the exact minute, I won’t fall apart during lessons”